BuloZB/W3xNameScanner/README.md

 The project is NOT buildable without additional work.

-The missing file MPQEditor.h will not be released to the public.
+The missing resource files and MPQEditor.h and will not be released to the public.